Benchmarks, Algorithms, and Metrics for Hierarchical Disentanglement: Appendix

 \subsection{Training and Architecture Details}

 For Chopsticks, our encoders and decoders used two hidden layers of width 256, and our loss function $\mathcal{L}_x$ was defined as a zero-centered Gaussian negative log likelihood with $\sigma = 0.1$.
 For Spaceshapes, encoders and decoders used the 7-layer convolutional architecture from \citet{burgess2018understanding}, and our loss function $\mathcal{L}_x$ was Bernoulli negative log likelihood.
-All models were implemented in Tensorflow.
-Code to reproduce experiments is at \url{https://github.com/dtak/hierarchical-disentanglement}.
+All models were implemented in Tensorflow; code is available at \url{https://github.com/dtak/hierarchical-disentanglement}.

 For both models, the assignment loss $\mathcal{L}_a$ was set to mean-squared error, but only for assignments that were defined: we set undefined assignment components to -1, then let $\mathcal{L}_a(a,a') = \sum_i\mathbbm{1}[a_i'{\geq}0] (a_i - a_i')^2$.